SitemapKlarity storyJoin usMedicationServiceAbout us

 • Sleep maintenance issues: Frequent waking during the night

-• Restless leg syndrome and periodic limb movement disorder: More common in those with ADHD
+• Restless leg syndrome: More common in those with ADHD

 • Sleep apnea: Can worsen attention problems and fatigue

-Interestingly, some clinicians actually prescribe low doses of stimulant medication before bedtime for certain ADHD patients, as it can help quiet racing thoughts and facilitate sleep—another paradoxical reaction worth noting.
+Some clinicians actually prescribe low doses of stimulant medication before bedtime for certain ADHD patients, as it can help quiet racing thoughts and facilitate sleep — another paradoxical reaction worth noting.

 The Caffeine Conundrum: Combining ADHD Medications with Coffee